 Before you leave the Gold Coast you can get a refund for any remaining credit on your Go Card.
 Unfortunately, you cannot do this at the airport.
 You will need to do it at the Broadbeach South station, which unfortunately means you have to pay for the bus trip back to the airport in cash.
 A bit silly, and I hope this is reviewed in the future to allow refunds at the airport.

 For information, there is an alternative bus, but you will have to leave the airport and walk for about ten minutes out to a bus stop on the highway.
 This is bus number 700 and stops at all the stops on the way to Broadbeach.

 It leaves more often, but with the time taken to walk to catch it, and the longer time to get to Broadbeach, the only time I can see that it would be useful would be if you need to get off a stop or two earlier and the 777 doesn’t stop at that bus stop.
 Costs are the same.

 If you need to travel further than the Broadbeach South Station, you can swap there to the Gold Coast tram which continues on north towards Surfers Paradise and beyond.
 The Go Card is used for tram fares too, and if you transfer from the bus straight to the tram it will be considered as one trip.

 Con-X-ion bus from Gold Coast Airport to Broadbeach

 This is another shuttle bus company that runs small mini-bus transfers between Gold Coast Airport and many locations all over the Gold Coast, including Broadbeach.
-I am mentioning it but it is a similar service to the Skybus and is more expensive at $25, so it possibly isn’t the first choice.
-Where it would be useful though is if you need to go somewhere that the Skybus won’t take you, including private homes, for example if you are staying at an AirBnB.
+You will be met in the airport and the transfers are in a small minivan with prices starting at $32.
+This would be a great option if you have a lot of luggage, and they do go to private homes, for example, if you are staying at an Airbnb.

 Taxi from Gold Coast Airport to Broadbeach